ianwills-splunk/msgraphforentra/manual_readme_content.md

     -   The first step is to get an application created in a specific tenant on the Microsoft Entra ID.
 Generate the \[client_secret\] for the configured application.
 The detailed steps have been mentioned in the earlier section.

-    -   Configure the Microsoft 365 Defender app's asset with appropriate values for \[tenant_id\],
+    -   Configure the MS Graph for Entra app's asset with appropriate values for \[tenant_id\],
         \[client_id\], and \[client_secret\] configuration parameters.

     -   Run the test connectivity action for Interactive method.